DukeCHSI/bivalent-analyte-modeling/README.md

 ## Folder Structure

-The project comprises of two main folders:
+The depository comprises of two main folders:

 ### data/